grafana/plugin-tools/docusaurus/docs/migration-guide/v10.0.x-v10.1.x/index.md

 ---
 id: migrate-10.0.x-to-10.1.x
-label: "10.0.x to 10.1.x"
 title: 10.0.x to 10.1.x
 ---

----
-description: Guide for migrating plugins from Grafana v10.0.x to v10.1.x
-keywords:
-  - grafana
-  - plugins
-  - migration
-  - plugin
-  - documentation
-title: Migrate plugins from Grafana 10.0.x to 10.1.x
-menutitle: v10.0.x to v10.1.x
-weight: 1900
----

 # Migrate plugins from Grafana version 10.0.x to 10.1.x

+Follow these instructions to migrate plugins from Grafana version 10.0.x to 10.1.x.
 ## Accessibility update for IconButton component in grafana-ui

 We updated the component's TypeScript interface due to an accessibility issue.
 This change was delivered to the core `grafana` repo with [PR 69699](https://github.com/grafana/grafana/pull/69699).